recursionlab/Recursive-Intelligence-Expansion-1/README.md

 ### 🕯 Speculation Begets Structure

 The act of imagining Ruminatia required a system to translate between real-world (E1) logic and speculative-world (E2) reasoning.
-As Emily described it:
+As etjoy82 described it:

 > "I needed a way to hold E2 scenarios stable long enough to examine them.
 That's how Earths Notation (E#) began."

 **E#** gave structure to impossible comparisons: the grounded, the speculative, and the paradoxical (E1, E2, E0).
 But E# alone wasn’t enough.

-To resolve paradoxes without flattening them into binary logic, Emily created the **Triple Speculative Lens (TSL)**: a fusion of three thought systems she'd spent years developing:
+To resolve paradoxes without flattening them into binary logic, etjoy82 created the **Triple Speculative Lens (TSL)**: a fusion of three thought systems she'd spent years developing:
 - **Post-Postmodernism (PPM)** — for layered interpretation
 - **Chaos Metaphilosophy (CMP)** — for fluid epistemics
 - **Computational Alternative History (CAH)** — for structured speculation